Platform gap: Stations equipped

+Utah Transit Authority

+The Utah Transit Authority (UTA) has installed platform gap fillers at various stations throughout the Wasatch Front within the states.

 Equipment compatibility

 In some rail systems, significant platform gaps may also occur (both horizontally and vertically) because of equipment and platforms designed to different and somewhat incompatible height and width standards.
 This situation may occur especially when previously separate rail systems are consolidated, or start to interoperate, thus allowing equipment to be moved onto tracks where it had not been used before.

 In 2007, public testimony by the acting president of the Long Island Rail Road cited the need to interoperate with freight service and other passenger services such as New Jersey Transit and Amtrak, in addition to its own diverse rolling stock, as complicating and slowing efforts to deal with platform gap hazards.

 Other contributing factors

 Other variables that can increase platform gaps include rail wear, wheel wear, condition of the railcar suspension, and passenger load.
 A further complication is super-elevation, deliberate tilting of the railbed to allow faster travel around curves.
 This factor is especially relevant on systems where some express trains (such as long-distance Amtrak trains) operate non-stop through local stations located on curves.
 Higher pass-through speeds also increase railcar sway, requiring even larger physical clearances to avoid platform strikes.